h2oai/datatable/docs/start/install.rst

   The most likely cause of this error is a misconfigured ``PYTHONPATH`` environment variable.
 Unset that variable and try again.

+``ModuleNotFoundError: No module named 'gendoc'`` Check your python version with ``python --version``. if you are running python3.10 or above, you will need to :ref:`install the latest dev version<Install Dev Version>` or :ref:`build from source<Install from Source>`.

 .. _PVE:

 Appendix: Creating a Python Virtual Environment
 -----------------------------------------------

-.. _PVE Linux & MacOS:
+.. _PVE Linux & macOS:

-Linux & MacOS
+Linux & macOS
 ^^^^^^^^^^^^^

 - Create a new project directory and change to it